nextgenthemes/advanced-responsive-video-embedder/README.txt

 * Fix: Youku URL detection and aspect ratio.
 * Improved: `.arve-inner` css class in favor of some more specific classes combining styles.
-* Improved: removed TGMPA class because it was causing horrible isses.
+* Improved: removed TGMPA class because it was causing horrible issues.

 ### Pro Addon 2.4.5 beta - 2016-09-19 ###